DamyKS/streamlit_pdf_summarizer/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE.md).
-(You can create an empty `LICENSE.md` file in your repository if you don't have one).
+This project is open-source and available under the MIT License

----

 Built by **Damian**